john-bieren/eml-de-duper/README.md

 # .eml De-Duper (dee-DOOP-er)

-A Python script that removes duplicate .eml files output by Barracuda Message Archiver.
+A Python script that moves potential duplicate .eml files output by Barracuda Message Archiver from a given folder into a separate subfolder.

 ## Methodology

-Files that are identified as duplicates can either be deleted or moved into a "Duplicates" subfolder.
-Duplicates are identified by comparing file names, which include the time when the email was sent, specified to the second.
-Files with the same time in their names are considered duplicates, and only one copy will be left in the original folder.
-This is not a perfect method, but it works correctly in the vast majority of cases, and opting to move duplicates instead of deleting them can mitigate the risk of false positives.
+Files that are identified as potential duplicates will be moved into a "Potential Duplicates" subfolder.
+Potential duplicates are identified by comparing file names, which include the time when the email was sent, specified to the second.
+Files with identical timestamps are marked as potential duplicates, and only one copy will be left in the original folder.

+**Be advised: it is possible that unique emails could have been sent at the same second, in which case this script would identify one as a potential duplicate.
+Make sure to verify whether potential duplicates are, in fact, duplicates.**

 ## Install